Inzhenerka/docs.getdbt.tech/website/docs/guides/manual-install-qs.md

 The following steps use [GitHub](https://github.com/) as the <Constant name="git" /> provider for this guide, but you can use any <Constant name="git" /> provider.
 You should have already [created a GitHub account](https://github.com/join).

 1. [Create a new GitHub repository](https://github.com/new) named `dbt-tutorial`.
-2. Select **Private**.
-This is so you don't accidentially share any credentials for your Google Cloud account.
-You can always make it public later.
+2. Select:
+    - **Private (recommended):** To secure your environment and prevent private information (like credentials) from being public.
+    - **Public:** If you need to easily collaborate and share with others, especially outside of your organization.
+You can always change the privacy settings later.
 3. Leave the default values for all other settings.
 4. Click **Create repository**.
 5. Save the commands from "…or create a new repository on the command line" to use later in [Commit your changes](/guides/manual-install?step=6).